Managing Cervicogenic Headaches: Assessment and Treatment Tips

 Upper cervical joint dysfunction is a key finding in CGH patients.
 In many cases, this dysfunction is secondary to chronic muscular imbalance and sustained poor posture.
 Loss of strength in the deep neck flexors and over-activation of the SCM and upper trapezius is a common finding in CGH patients.
 (19,20) Janda recommends screening for neck flexor weakness with the Neck Flexion Test.
 (19)

 In this test, the supine patient is asked to lift their head several inches off of the table to look at their toes.
-The clinician observes for a "normal" movement pattern - initiated with a chin tuck and smooth reversal of the cervical lordosis.
+The clinician observes a "normal" movement pattern - initiated with a chin tuck and smooth reversal of the cervical lordosis.
 An "abnormal" screen would result in the chin moving forward into protraction from overcompensation by the SCM.
 The normal firing pattern for this movement is longus capitus, longus colli, SCM, and finally, anterior scalenes.
 Abnormal movement patterns suggest weakness of the deep neck flexors.

 The Deep neck flexor endurance test is another valuable tool to screen for weakness.
 (21,22)

-From a supine hook-lying position, the patient performs chin retraction then lifts their head an inch off the table.
+From a supine hook-lying position, the patient performs chin retraction and then lifts their head an inch off the table.
 The clinician places their flat hand on the table below the patient’s occiput.
 If the patient’s head begins to lower or their anterior neck skin folds separate, they are reminded to “tuck your chin and hold your head up.”
 The test is timed until the patient’s head touches the clinician’s hand for more than one second.
 The average endurance for men is about 40 seconds and 30 for women.
 Those with neck pain average closer to 20 seconds.
 Low times suggest neck flexor weakness with a predisposition to over-utilize the SCM, platysma, and hyoid, resulting in a forward head posture and neck pain.

 2. Treatment: Nerve Flossing